Buying an Apartment or House in Amsterdam

 For apartments also consider any fees to housing associations for the general maintenance of the building.

 When you find a flat / house you like make a suitable offer and negotiate from there.
 An experienced agent can prove useful during this process.
 Alternatively the seller may ask for sealed bids (inschrijfaanbod).

 If the seller accepts your offer a temporary contract is signed - either party can cancel this within 3 days.
 The 10% deposit must be paid via a bank within 3 weeks.
 You will lose this if you pull your offer after the 3 day cooling off period, such as not being able to raise the full finance.

 You should then get a detailed inspection of the property done by an independent surveyor.
 If all is well then the final purchase transfer contract (akte van levering) can be signed on exchange day at a notary office.
 The Dutch Land Registry (Kadaster) will be notified of your purchase.
 Expect to get the keys and be able to move in within about 8 to 12 weeks.

 In total allow for 6-10% of the property value to be swallowed up in agent fees, notary fees, surveyors and taxes.

 You should insure your property against fire, flood and damage and get contents insurance for any valuable items.

-If you need to furnish the property then there is an IKEA in Amsterdam south-east (metro station Bullewijk or come by car via the A9).
-Also in the area (next to the Amsterdam ArenA, station: Bijlmer-ArenA) is the Woonmall Villa Arena, a shopping centre dedicated to house and homeware - from furniture to flooring, bathrooms to kitchens, anything you might need will be here.
+If you need to furnish the property then there is an IKEA in south-east Amsterdam (metro station Bullewijk or come by car via the A9).
+Also in the area is the Woonmall Villa Arena, a shopping centre dedicated to house and homeware - from furniture to flooring, bathrooms to kitchens, anything you might need will be here.
+It is next to the Amsterdam ArenA stadium, metro station: Bijlmer-ArenA.